Korean War Legacy Project

 U.S.-France Relations During the Korean War

-John V. Larson describes the importance of guard duty, and having a lot of leftover World War II equipment to manage.
-He remembers the merging of races in the military as many African-Americans were being placed into all white units in Europe.
-He explains why getting help from the French seemed to be difficult when U.S. troops broke down on the roads.
+John V. Larson highlights the importance of guard duty while managing leftover World War II equipment.
+He recalls the racial integration of the military as many African-Americans joined previously all-white units in Europe.
+Furthermore, he explains why U.S. troops faced challenges getting assistance from the French when their vehicles broke down on local roads.

 Tags: Civilians,Living conditions,Physical destruction,Weapons